 This multifaceted approach can be very effective, and we have several different modes of treatment that can fit any schedule.
-These flexible treatment modes are curated to fit any schedule or set of needs and include:
+These flexible anxiety treatment center programs are curated to fit any schedule or set of needs and include:

 - Intensive Outpatient Program (IOP): IOP is our standard treatment model and it is suited to working professionals or those with family responsibilities.
 This program is 3 days per week, days or evenings, for a total of 9 hours per week.
 It is very flexible and can accommodate most people’s schedules.

 - Partial Hospitalization Program (PHP): This is a more intensive program that provides a more comprehensive level of care.
 Despite the name, clients are able to return home each night after daily groups.
 This program is 30 hours per week and provides a very high level of care.

 - Sober Living: A sober housing facility that provides safe, comfortable living conditions for those attending our programs.
 The housing facility is located close to the treatment facility and provides a very structured healing environment.

 The benefits of dual diagnosis anxiety and addiction treatment cannot be understated.
 The way that these two conditions seem to synergize and intensify each other makes it critical that both issues be addressed at the same time so that someone can have the best chance of changing their life permanently.
 The tools provided in our treatment programs can help someone with their mental health issues, and also give them support and guidance throughout the rest of their life.